Last update: 25 March 2022

 PSK31 (iOS; $2.99) Launch this app, place it in front of your radio which you’ve tuned to a PSK31 signal, and it decodes on the fly.
 Very simple to use, and quite effective as long as your microphone is near the radio speaker.
 Meanwhile, Droid PSK (Android; $5.49) will decode and even encode PSK31, if you want that feature.

-- Tivar (Android; free) Tivar is an Android app that provides read-only access to nearly all of the digital signals associated with fldigi.
+- Tivar (Android; free–note, no longer in the Google Play store) Tivar is an Android app that provides read-only access to nearly all of the digital signals associated with fldigi.
 The main objective of this development is to provide a low power highly-portable, as in mobile or backpack, fldigi read-only solution.
 There is no facility to transmit any signal.

 Hellschreiber (iOS; $2.99) Decode and send Hellschreiber text without a PC: place your mobile device near the speaker of your transceiver and this app will decode Hellschreiber on the fly.
 Connect the audio output from the headphone jack of your mobile device to your transceiver and you can even send Hellschreiber.